Careers Service

 The following websites provide further advice about case interviews and case studies:

-Role plays and e-trays
+Role play and e-trays

 Role play exercises